nuriabel/LUTEST/README.md

 LUTEST has delivered two datasets: EsCoLA: Spanish Corpus of linguistic acceptability and CatCoLA: Catalan Corpus of Linguistic Acceptability.
 You can find them (only 1 partition and no test data) at the EsCOLA and CatCoLA directories respectively.
 The datasets are documented at the following publications.

-Núria Bel, Marta Punsola, Valle Ruíz-Fernández, 2024, EsCoLA: Spanish Corpus of Linguistic Acceptability.
+Núria Bel, Marta Punsola, Valle Ruiz-Fernández, 2024, EsCoLA: Spanish Corpus of Linguistic Acceptability.
 Joint International Conference on Computational Linguistics, Language Resources and Evaluation LREC-COLING 2024.
 Torino.
 Italy.

 Núria Bel, Marta Punsola, Valle Ruiz-Fernández, 2024, CatCoLA: Catalan Corpus of Linguistic Acceptability.
 Procesamiento del Lenguaje Natural 73, 2024.